endless-sky/endless-sky-wiki/CreatingShips.md

 * `"shields"`: maximum shield capacity.
 When a ship is hit, if it has any shields left they absorb the damage; otherwise the hull is damaged.
 Shields can recharge, whereas hulls generally can only be repaired when landing on a planet.

 * `"hull"`: maximum hull strength.
-A ship is disabled when either it is reduced to 15% hull, or to the minimum of 45% hull and 10 / &radic;(hull).
-(That is, small ships are disabled at 45%, and large ones at 15%.)
+A ship is disabled when it reaches its disabled threshold.
+This threshold can be altered by [other attributes](CreatingOutfits), but by default follows the equation `hull * (0.1 * (1 - T) + 0.5 * (T))` where `T = 1 / (1 + 0.0005 * hull)`.
+This results in a continuous curve where the smallest ships are disabled at 50% and the largest at 10% (although in practice the smallest ships are only disabled at about 46%, and the largest ships only approach 10%).

 * `"required crew"`: the number of crew members needed to operate the ship without anything failing.